datalad/datalad/README.md

 # Support

-The documentation of this project is found here: http://docs.datalad.org
+The documentation for this project is found here: http://docs.datalad.org

-All bugs, concerns and enhancement requests for this software can be submitted here: https://github.com/datalad/datalad/issues
+All bugs, concerns, and enhancement requests for this software can be submitted here: https://github.com/datalad/datalad/issues

-If you have a problem or would like to ask a question about how to use DataLad, please [submit a question to NeuroStars.org](https://neurostars.org/new-topic?body=-%20Please%20describe%20the%20problem.%0A-%20What%20steps%20will%20reproduce%20the%20problem%3F%0A-%20What%20version%20of%20DataLad%20are%20you%20using%20%28run%20%60datalad%20--version%60%29%3F%20On%20what%20operating%20system%20%28consider%20running%20%60datalad%20plugin%20wtf%60%29%3F%0A-%20Please%20provide%20any%20additional%20information%20below.%0A-%20Have%20you%20had%20any%20luck%20using%20DataLad%20before%3F%20%28Sometimes%20we%20get%20tired%20of%20reading%20bug%20reports%20all%20day%20and%20a%20lil'%20positive%20end%20note%20does%20wonders%29&tags=datalad) with a ``datalad`` tag.
+If you have a problem or would like to ask a question about how to use DataLad, please [submit a question to NeuroStars.org](https://neurostars.org/new-topic?body=-%20Please%20describe%20the%20problem.%0A-%20What%20steps%20will%20reproduce%20the%20problem%3F%0A-%20What%20version%20of%20DataLad%20are%20you%20using%20%28run%20%60datalad%20--version%60%29%3F%20On%20what%20operating%20system%20%28consider%20running%20%60datalad%20plugin%20wtf%60%29%3F%0A-%20Please%20provide%20any%20additional%20information%20below.%0A-%20Have%20you%20had%20any%20luck%20using%20DataLad%20before%3F%20%28Sometimes%20we%20get%20tired%20of%20reading%20bug%20reports%20all%20day%20and%20a%20lil'%20positive%20end%20note%20does%20wonders%29&tags=datalad) with a `datalad` tag.
 NeuroStars.org is a platform similar to StackOverflow but dedicated to neuroinformatics.

 All previous DataLad questions are available here: